Insulating concrete form: Cost

 The initial cost of using ICFs rather than conventional construction techniques is sensitive to the price of materials and labor, but building using ICF may add 3 to 5 percent to the total purchase price over building using wood frame.
 In most cases ICF construction will cost about 40% less than conventional (basement) construction because of the labor savings from combining multiple steps into one step.
 Above grade, ICF construction is typically more expensive, but when adding large openings, ICF construction becomes very cost effective.
 Large openings in conventional construction require large headers and supporting posts, whereas ICF construction reduces the cost, as only reinforcing steel is needed directly around the opening.

 ICF construction can allow up to 60% smaller heating and cooling units to service the same floor area, which can cut the cost of the final house by an estimated $0.75 per square foot.
 So, the estimated net extra cost can be as much as $0.25 to $3.25.
 ICF homes can also qualify for tax credits in some jurisdictions ((cn)), further lowering the costs.

 ICF buildings are less expensive over time, as they require less energy to heat and cool the same size space compared to a variety of other common construction methods.
 Additionally, insurance costs can be much lower, as ICF homes are much less susceptible to damage from earthquakes, floods, hurricanes, fires, and other natural disasters.
 Maintenance and upkeep costs are also lessened, as ICF buildings do not contain wood, which can rot over time or be attacked by insects and rodents.

 Advantages

 In seismic and hurricane-prone areas, ICF construction provides strength, impact-resistance, durability, excellent sound insulation, and airtightness.
 ICF construction is ideal in moderate and mixed climates with significant daily temperature variations, in buildings designed to benefit from thermal mass strategies.

 Insulating R-Value alone (R-value) of ICFs range from R-12 to R-28, which can be a good R-value for walls.
 The energy savings compared to framed walls is in a range of 50% to 70%.

 Disadvantages

+ICF buildings may be more difficult to remodel than conventionally framed structures because specialized tools and methods are required to cut the concrete walls.